-11 In what circumstances does antitrust law apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?
+11 In what circumstances does antitrust law on vertical restraints apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?

 There are no provisions in the Anti-Monopoly Law or the competition provisions in other laws or regulations that specifically address this question.